mingyuewan/crawlers/README.md

 crawlers
 ========

- This is a set of scripts written by Python 2, depends on lxml and mechanize
+ This is a set of scripts written in Python 2, depends on lxml and mechanize

  * xlkk: for http://www.kankan.com/
  * txsp: for http://v.qq.com/